 Judbarra/Gregory National Park Guide – Traveller’s Top Things to Do

-Judbarra/Gregory National Park is the Mecca of all parks where history, 4wding, absolute serenity and some pretty wild country all come together.
-The remote yet stunningly beautiful Judbarra National Park is tucked across the NT-WA border.
+Judbarra/Gregory National Park is the Mecca of all parks where history, 4WDing, absolute serenity and some pretty wild country all come together.
+The remote yet stunningly beautiful Judbarra National Park is tucked across the NT-WA border in northern Australia, not far from Katherine and stretching across a vast and rugged region.
 Everything in this park is enormous: the landscape, its history, the animals, the 4WD challenges and the weather that passes through each year.
-It’s a big park covering just over 13,000 km; in fact, it’s the second largest in the state after Kakadu.
+It’s a big park covering just over 13,000 km²; in fact, it’s the second largest in the state after Kakadu.

 Are you planning a trip to Judbarra National Park?
 If so, we’ve got you covered.
 This guide highlights all the best things to do and see.